If you think that your dog may have ingested a potentially poisonous substance, call the

 SAGO PALM (Cycadacae: Cycas Revoluta; Cycadaceae, Zamias, Macrozamia, Cycas cirinalis, Japanese cycad, Cycad revolute, Coontie plant, Zamia pumila, Cardbord palm, Zamia furfuracea): all parts poisonous, with the seeds or “nuts” the most toxic: ingesting only 1 or 2 can lead to severe liver failure.
 Contains cycasin: acute gastrointestinal signs (drooling, inappetence, vomiting, diarrhea) within 15 minutes to several hours after ingestion.
 Signs of central nervous system impact and liver failure will manifest within 2-3 days (weakness, ataxia, seizures, tremors).

-Symptoms: vomiting, diarrhea, lethargy, inappetence, abdominal fluid accumulation and pain, jaundice, black, tarry stool (indicative of liver failure), ataxia/incoordination/inability to stand; seizures, death follows: immediate veterinary attention is necessary (potential 50% survival rate with veterinary intervention).
+Symptoms: (rapid onset, within minutes or hours of ingestion) vomiting, diarrhea, lethargy, inappetence, abdominal fluid accumulation and pain, jaundice, black, tarry stool (indicative of liver failure), ataxia/incoordination/inability to stand; seizures, death follows: immediate and aggressive veterinary attention for decontamination, antibiotics for secondary infection, vitamin supplementation, plasma transfusion, and IV fluids is necessary (potential 50% survival rate with veterinary intervention).

 CYCLAMEN (“Persian violet,” “Sowbread”): contain cyclamine, (highest concentration in the root); producing significant gastrointestinal irritation.